-A project amendment form can be requested from your Grant Associate who will assign the form to you in the Online Grant Portal..
+A project amendment form can be requested from your Grant Associate who will assign the form to you in the Online Grant Portal.
 The grantee can apply to modify their project activities, deliverables, budget, or terms of the agreement, the acceptance of which will be subject to MHHC review and approval.
 Possible modifications include, but are not limited to, changes to project deliverables (as described in the Proposal, including Output Table, and Workplan) and Budget category changes as described below:

-- The funds may not change by more than 10% in any one Budget Category.
-If this change is greater than \$25,000 please contact your Grants Associate - Any budget re-allocations that exceed 10% of a Budget Category must be requested through a Project Amendment Request and will be subject to review and approval by MHHC
+- The funds may not change by more than 10% in any one Budget Category. - The funds may not change by more than \$25,000 in any one Budget Category (even in cases where the change is less than 10% of the Budget Category). - Any budget re-allocations that exceed 10% of a Budget Category will be subject to review and approval by MHHC and may require a Project Amendment Request.